Nicholas2023/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 This command will discover and execute all test files that match the pattern `*_test.py`.
 The test cases are defined in separate test files for each script and ensure the correctness of the implemented functions.

-## License
+## License :tada:

 This repository is licensed under the MIT License.
 You can find more details in the LICENSE file.

 Feel free to explore and learn about Test-Driven Development by examining the code and running the test cases.
-Enjoy! :smile:
+Enjoy! :thumbsup: